top of page

 Federation

-Dumfriesshire Federation of Scottish Women's Institutes comprises 34 Institutes within the geographical area of the old council area of Dumfriesshire with Annandale and Eskdale, now part of the modern council area of Dumfries and Galloway.
+Annandale and Eskdale, now part of the modern council area of Dumfries and Galloway.

 The aims of the Federation are